rpiszczatowski/redstone-oracles-monorepo/packages/fuel-connector/README.md

 ```

-The `account` param is needed to be passed for storage-write-methods.
-Otherwise, it can remain undefined.
+The `yourWalletOrProvider` param is needed to be passed for testnet usage.
+For the local network it can remain
+undefined.

 Now you can access any of the contract's methods by invoking the code: